Sapphirine/202112-4-NBA-Award-Prediction/README.md

 ### 3. Front-end page description

-   browser can remenber what the user search in history, which save the searching time for not sending requests to the backend every time a user search the same basketball player.
+    First of all, user should sign up to own an account of his or her own.
+In this case the web browser can remenber what the user search in history, which save the searching time for not sending requests to the backend every time a user search the same basketball player.
     After loging in with new account, user shall just input the keywords of a player to the search